Invalid email address

 • You’re a startup with a limited budget

 Tip: Don’t mistake micro-influencers as being for small budgets and small brands only.
-Even large brands are hopping on the micro-influencer trend, due to the level of trust and niche expertise of these influencers.
+Even large brands are hopping on the micro-influencer trend, due to the level of trust and niche expertise of micro-influencers.
 Large brands can increase the impact of these small influencers, by simply scaling up the number they work with.

 How to find micro-influencers in your niche